 If you’ve found yourself on this page, the chances are that you’ve done a Google search to try and find the best blogs for writers.
 You’ll have already noticed how many of them there are out there, and you’re probably eager to narrow it down to the ones that will actually help you.

-You might have seen ads for Grammarly pop up on your Facebook and dismissed them as you do most things that seem too good to be true, but this is a beautifully presented and engaging blog that delivers exactly what it promises to.
+You might have seen ads for Grammarly pop up on YouTube videos and dismissed them as you do most things that seem too good to be true.
+But this is a beautifully presented and engaging blog that delivers exactly what it promises to.

 2. The Creative Penn

-Creator of numerous non-fiction works, she has sold over 500,000 copies of her titles and shares her experiences and insights on her brilliant blog.
+Creator of numerous non-fiction works, she has sold over 500,000 copies of her titles and shares her experiences and insights on her brilliant blog about writing.
 Mixing standard written content with frequent podcasts, she provides a window into the world of independent publishing, one that is filled to the brim with practical tips and tricks to help you improve your own offerings.

 3. Jane Friedman

 It’s fair to say that another professional guaranteed to know their stuff is a publisher, and Jane Friedman has decades of experience in the industry.
 Formerly employed by Writer’s Digest, she really does know what she’s talking about, and she happily shares her know-how on her blog.

 4. Daily Writing Tips

-For anyone who’s ever wondered whether to use a colon or a semicolon, speech marks or quotations, a daily skim read of this blog will soon ensure that this is a thing of the past, helping you to hone your talents until your punctuation is utter perfection, and your writing skills are quite simply superb.
+For anyone who’s ever wondered whether to use a colon or a semicolon, speech marks or quotations, a daily skim read of this blog will soon ensure that this is a thing of the past.
+It'll help you to hone your talents until your punctuation is utter perfection, and your writing skills are quite simply superb.

 6. The Book Designer

 This one is a little different to the blogs we’ve looked at so far.
 Although it still has lots of really useful articles, The Book Designer focuses less on the actual writing and publishing aspect of things and more on how to physically put a book together.

-This is a blog that we really do love, because it’s fresh, fast growing, and unlike anything else that’s out there.
+This is a blog that we really do love, because it’s fresh, fast growing and unlike anything else that’s out there.
 Created by Kristen Kieffer, Well-Storied offers a superb expose on how not to write a novel, drawing from its host’s past failures to paint a picture of the many common mistakes you ought to avoid when you’re trying to get published.

 This is another one that deviates from the norm.
 Aimed specifically at teaching writers how to produce content for marketing and SEO purposes, Copyblogger is uniquely well suited to the many who make their living through writing for online publications.

 10. The Write Life

 We round out our 10 best blogs for writers with this final entry: The Write Life.
-The perfect place for those in the industry to create, connect, and earn some extra profit, it is envisioned as a portal where writers can engage with each other and learn how to make their first forays into the world of professional authorship, whether through fiction or copywriting.
+The perfect place for those in the industry to create, connect and earn some extra profit, it is envisioned as a portal where writers can engage with each other and learn how to make their first forays into the world of professional authorship, whether through fiction or copywriting.